 The aws:ec2transitgateway/routeTableAssociation:RouteTableAssociation resource, part of the Pulumi AWS provider, links Transit Gateway attachments to route tables, controlling which routes each attachment can access.
 This guide focuses on two capabilities: VPC attachment associations and Direct Connect Gateway associations.

 Route table associations depend on existing Transit Gateway attachments and route tables.
-The attachment ID must be referenced directly from the attachment resource to avoid unnecessary recreation.
 The examples are intentionally small.
 Combine them with your own Transit Gateway infrastructure and routing policies.

 Associate a VPC attachment with a route table